FROM 51,990 ISK

 From here we drive on to Reynisfjara where we will look over the amazing black sand beach and basalt columns and stop for lunch at the Black Beach Restaurant.
 After lunch we continue east to explore Fjaðrárgljúfur*, where you can see the impressive forces of nature that have eroded this spectacular gorge.
 Driving further east, we pass the mighty Vatnajökull icecap, where we will be dwarfed by Iceland’s highest mountains and most impressive glaciers.

 We spend the night at the new and incredibly comfortable Lilja Guesthouse, resting up for another action packed day.
-All the rooms are recently finished with modern fittings and private bathrooms.
+We stay in their deluxe rooms, all the rooms are recently finished with modern fittings and private bathrooms.
 Dinner from the kitchen at Lilja Guesthouse is always delicious, with the chefs taking advantage of the fresh, local Icelandic produce.
 With favourable conditions in winter, the magical northern lights can be seen from the guesthouse.

 Our second day starts with the delicious buffet breakfast (included) from Lilja Guesthouse.
 After breakfast we then go to one of our all time favourite locations in Iceland, the Jökulsárlón glacier lagoon.
 We are always mesmerised by the giant icebergs floating around this incredible lagoon and by the washed up icebergs that glisten like crystals down at ‘Diamond Beach’.